igorsodre/stock-chat-app/README.md

 - I chose to use RabbitMQ to communicate between the API and the BOT
 - I chose to use Redis to store the latest chat messages.
 I'm aware that this is not the best use case for Redis, but it was good enough for this application
+- The front-end is a very basic SPA with angular 12
 - I prioritized building the happy path and consciously left out some input validations and exception handling.
 - Following up the prioritization above, Only 2 test cases were implemented.
 I understand that in the real world you do not consider you app as "done" without enough tests to cover the main features, but I had to be pragmatic with the time I had.
 - The app only supports one chatroom and there is no login in place.